Gardner Cowles Jr.: Biography

 Cowles was a descendant of Hannah Bushoup (c.
 1613–1683) of Hartford, Connecticut, and John Cowles (1598–1675) of Gloucestershire, England.
 His father Gardner Cowles Sr. was a banker, publisher, and politician who purchased The Des Moines Register and the Des Moines Tribune.

 Cowles Jr. was born in Algona, Iowa.
 He was educated at Phillips Exeter Academy and Harvard University.

 He became co-owner with his brother John of the Cowles Media Company (established in 1935), and in 1937 became co-founder, co-publisher, and editor of Look magazine.
 He also served as executive editor of The Des Moines Register and The Des Moines Tribune.

 In 1939, Mike and John, along with entrepreneur Everett M. "Busy" Arnold, became owners of the newly formed Comic Magazines, Inc., the corporate entity that would publish the Quality Comics comic book line.
 (Quality was an influential creative force in what historians and fans call the Golden Age of comic books).

 In the 1940 Republican Party presidential primaries, Cowles and his brother supported Wendell Willkie in their newspapers and magazines.
-Cowles later accompanied Wilkie on a world tour, and helped him write the bestseller One World.
+Cowles later accompanied Willkie on a world tour, and helped him write the bestseller One World.

 In 1942 Cowles had been appointed to wartime duty as assistant director of the Office of War Information.
 His responsibilities in the OWI were to direct a domestic news bureau, coordinating information from non-military government agencies.
 Cowles served in the OWI under the leadership of Elmer Davis for about a year and then returned to Des Moines.